Tanner-Portfolio/Digital-Forensics-Cyber-Security-Portfolio/README.md

     * *Focus:* Strategic Implementation of AI in Cybersecurity mapped to the NIST AI RMF 1.0 framework.

 ---
-*Note: Each directory contains its own anonymized report.*
+*Note: Each directory contains its own respective anonymized report.*